etcyl/rpi_dashboard/README.md

     pip install -r requirements.txt

-### Run the following command from the root directory to create an executable that includes the Flask app, templates, and static files:
+This command will will run from the root directory to create an executable that includes the Flask app, templates, and static files:

     pyinstaller --onefile --add-data "templates;templates" --add-data "static;static" app.py